BUY MY SFARIM TODAY, YOU MECHUTZIFF

 THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 This week we again read of the great plagues, the Esser Makkos.
 Ten plagues, from Blood all the way to the Killing of the First Born.
 Some, like the Killing of the First Born, are very frightening.
-Others, like the frogs, sound more like Moisher Rabbeinu got drunk and was acting on a dare from Kulaiv Ben Yefuneh (Voos iz givven tzfardayah?)
+Others, like the frogs, sound more like Moisher Rabbeinu got stoned on Bsommim and was acting on a dare from Kulaiv Ben Yefuneh (Voos iz givehn tzfardayah?)

 According to a Tosefta in Makkois, the reason the severity of the plagues was so inconsistent is that, truth be told, the Aimishteh should have had better input from his political advisors.
 Moishe Rabbeinu and Aron Hacoihain should have made a suggestion or two, backed up by data and a business case presented in Powerpoint.
 (For example, my Rebbe Muvhak, the NPOJHARTHA, is always open to new ideas; just last Shabbos he agreed with my suggestion that one small package of bacon added to a large pot of cholent would be Battul B'Shishim, and would help bring out a delicious smokey flavor.
 Boruch Hashem.)

 I'm sure the Aimshteh would have welcomed some new thoughts.
 But Moishe was likely off making a little extra cash by doing magic tricks with his Makkel at a bachelorette party.
 And Aron Hacoihain was probably too busy polishing the gold for the Aygel Hazahav.